smcclab/smc-course/_lectures/05-interfaces.md

 {% include slides/background-image.html image="lectures/interfaces/stockhausen-poster.jpg" heading="There is always an interface!" bgsize="contain" %}

+{:.fragment}
 Someone always has to press "play".

+{:.fragment}
+We define an interface here as "software or hardware for controlling electronic music performance"

+{:.fragment}
 What kinds of interfaces are there?

 ## Software Interfaces